felixmckenzie/rebuilt/README.md

 The User Model in Rebuilt has the following relationships
  - A User has many Listings.
 Allowing them to create, destroy and manage as many listngs as they would like in the database.
  - A User has one Address.
 A User can only have one address in reference a pick up location, however they can edit that address as necessary.
- - A User has many sold orders, that is to say once a buyer (another user) chooses to purchase a listing from a seller, an order is created with the sellers id as a foreign key for reference.
+ - A User has many sold orders, that is to say once a buyer (another user) chooses to purchase a listing from a seller, an order is created with the sellers id as a foreign key.
 Any one user can have many sold orders depending on the number of listings they have sold via an order.
 - A User has many bought orders, inversely any user can choose to purchase as many listings as they would like, and thus a buyers id is created for them on the Orders table.
 - A User has many Watched_Listings through Watches, this describes the relationship where a User has decided to save a Listing to their watch list.
 They can save zero or many Listings to their Watchlist at any time and we can access these Listings via user.watched_listings .